Troubleshoot Resource Connectors and Connector Groups

 Connector Operating System (OS) Version has Security Vulnerabilities

-Connector version issues are indicated in a list of connectors with a yellow icon (Yellow icon: Connector version issue ) Hover over the icon to identify the problem.
+Secure Access show connector version issues in a list of connectors with a yellow icon (Yellow icon: Connector version issue ).
+Hover over the icon to identify the problem.

-If you see a yellow icon for a connector version on the connector group's list of connectors, the platform operating system may have vulnerabilies.
+If you see a yellow icon for a connector version on the connector group's list of connectors, the platform operating system may have vulnerabilities.
 To determine whether this is the case, hover over the status icon.
-If OS vulnerabilities have been reported, you should replace affected connectors.
+If OS vulnerabilities have been reported, you should replace the affected connectors.

 Connector is Expired